tmszdmsk/arij/README.md

 Thanks
 ===
-* to [Cogision](http://cogision.com), company standing behind [UsabilityTools.com](http://usabilitytools.com) - all commits sent as "t.adamski" were created during research week.
+* to [Cogision](http://cogision.com) - me employer, company standing behind [UsabilityTools.com](http://usabilitytools.com) - all commits sent as "t.adamski" were created during "10% of work time for research".
+* to [Atlassian](http://atlassian.com) - for opensource license for OnDemand Jira